 The best cheap phone in the US is a complicated find.
-It's May 2016 and carriers still love to locking you into contracts for budget phone prices, only to have you pay the full amount back in high monthly fees.
+Even in 2016, carriers still love to lock you into contracts for budget phone prices, only to have you pay the full amount back in high monthly fees.

 That's why we have sorted through hundreds of inexpensive smartphones in order to rank the best options that you can buy unlocked without monthly fees and, importantly, without a two-year contract.